mitrefccace/iam/README.md

     * FTP the file to the `/root` folder on the Open AM server.
 Make sure `root` has full permissions on the file.
     * Unzip the file: `unzip OpenAM-13.0.0.zip`.
 This will create the `openam` folder.

 1. Copy the `OpenAM-13.0.0.war` file to `/root/iam/config/oam/ace.war`: `cp /root/openam/OpenAM-13.0.0.war /root/iam/config/oam/ace.war` .
-If you changed the base name, rename the `.war` file.
+If you changed the base name, rename the `.war` file to reflect the new base name.
 For example, if your new base name is `ace1`, then copy the file to `ace1.war`.
 1. Edit `/root/iam/config/config.json` and set/verify the following fields.
 Note that all file paths are relative to: `/root/iam/scripts/`.
+Default values will work, but make any updates to values that are using _non-default values_:

     ```json
     "oam": {